majidkhana030-gif/rag-chat-storage-service/README.md

 # DGE API – Chat Storage Microservice

-This is a production-ready Spring Boot REST API built to manage chat histories for RAG-based systems.
+This is a Spring Boot REST API built to manage chat histories for RAG-based systems.
 It features secure session management, message persistence with pagination, and a fully containerized environment.

 ##  Key Features
 - Session Management:- Create, rename, delete, and mark sessions as favorite.